Dlloydev/Toggle/README.md

 - Very low memory use.

 ## Using Toggle

+Simple to use because pinMode, input pullups, de-glitch period, bounce period, and switch type (1 or 2 inputs) is automatically detected and configured.

 Declaring a switch or button using 1 digital pin for SPST or SPDT contacts: